The best Steam Deck games

 Released: 2023 | Developer: Blizzard | Our review: 85%

-Diablo 4's arrival on Steam makes it a shoe-in as a Steam Deck time-waster, especially as it's Verified on the Deck.
-We had plenty of criticisms of Diablo 4 at launch, and the game's first season didn't go over well with the community, but season 2 has been a welcome reversal, making rare loot drop from the heavens and fixing just about all of our complaints.
+Diablo 4's arrival on Steam made it a shoe-in as a Steam Deck time-waster, especially as it's Verified on the Deck.
+We had plenty of criticisms of Diablo 4 at launch, and the game's first season didn't go over well with the community, but season 2 was a welcome reversal, making rare loot drop from the heavens and fixing just about all of our complaints.
 If you like to spend an hour or two grinding for gear while watching TV, Diablo 4 and the Deck are a good combo.

 Etrian Odyssey 3 HD - 2.4GB